vesuxyz/docs/docs/user-guides/migration.md

 You will see a **Migrate** button if:

 - Your position uses `USDC.e`
-- Your position is in a V1 market (e.g. Genesis, Re7 `xSTRK`)
+- Your position is in a V1 market (e.g. Genesis, Re7 xSTRK)

 The button appears in two places:

-- In the **Markets** list next to all affected markets
+- In the markets overview next to all affected markets
-- In the **Positions** overview in the sidebar, next to each affected position
+- In the positions overview in the sidebar, next to each affected position

 ![Migrate Button](./images/migration-button.png)

 ## How migration works

-The migration tool makes the process straightforward:
+The migration tool makes the process simple:

-1. Click the wallet button in the top right corner to open the sidebar
+1. Click the wallet button in the top-right corner to open the sidebar.
-2. Select the position showing a **Migrate** button
+2. Select the position showing a **Migrate** button.
 3. Click **Migrate** to open the migration dialog.
    ![Migration Dialog](./images/migration-dialog.png)
-   The dialog shows your current position and the new V2 version side by side.
+   The dialog shows your current and new position side-by-side.
    Review the values, and if everything is OK, click **Confirm and migrate position**.
-4. Approve the transaction in your wallet
+4. Approve the transaction in your wallet.

 Your position is recreated in the new market “as is,” using the same amounts and configuration where applicable.